sirnicolaz/stackmob-ruby/README.md

 This rake task will inform the StackMob servers that you have deployed a new version of your application as well as update any information that may be needed to proxy requests to your application.

-Once your API & Application are deployed, you can, of course, start using it with the [StackMob iOS SDK](https://github.com/stackmob/StackMob_iOS) but if you would like to take things for a test drive, you can also use `StackMob::Client`.
+Once your API & Application are deployed, you can, of course, start using it with the <a href="https://github.com/stackmob/StackMob_iOS">StackMob iOS SDK</a> but if you would like to take things for a test drive, you can also use `StackMob::Client`.
 Create a client to use your production keys like the example below:

     client = StackMob::Client.new(StackMob.dev_url, StackMob.app_name, StackMob::PRODUCTION, StackMob.config['production']['key'], StackMob.config['production']['secret'])